ronelgazar/Windows-file-Organizer/README.md

 ---
 ##How to use
-1. Start your favorite Command-Line program
+1. Start your favorite command-Line program

-2. Change your current directory, to where the project is saved.
+2. Change your current directory to where the project is saved.

 ![picture](Images/step1.png)

-3. Run the Script
+3. Run the script
 ```shell
    python main.py
 ```
 ![picture](Images/step2.png)

-4. Choose the Source folder and The Destination folder (target folder).
+4. Choose the source folder and the destination folder (target folder).

 ![picture](Images/ui.png)

-5. Press start and Let it run !
+5. Press start and let it run !

 ![picture](Images/start.png)

 6. You might be asked a few questions, if there is a possibility of overwriting.
-Answer corresponding to your required action.
+Act correspondingly to your required action.

 7. You're done :)